BraedenDiaz/CS6480-Project-NDN-In-5G/README.md

 For the following instructions, I am using a setup containing the following five nodes.
 Please refer to example 2 in the [free5gc wiki] (https://github.com/free5gc/free5gc/wiki/SMF-Config) to see what the nodes refer to visually.

+I have added the IP addresses of the nodes in my specific setup which you can refer to in the configurations but be sure to use the correct addresses for your setup.

-- `free5gc` node which will contain free5gc.
+- `free5gc (10.10.1.2)` node which will contain free5gc.
-- `sim-ran` node which will contain UERANSIM.
+- `sim-ran (10.10.1.1)` node which will contain UERANSIM.
-- `upfb` node which acts as a UPF branching point.
+- `upfb (10.10.1.3)` node which acts as a UPF branching point.
-- `upf1` node which acts as a UPF anchor.
+- `upf1 (10.10.1.4)` node which acts as a UPF anchor.
-- `upf2` node which acts as another UPF anchor.
+- `upf2 (10.10.1.5)` node which acts as another UPF anchor.

 ## Install free5gc on the `free5gc` node and on all 3 `UPF` nodes